 - Potential Impact: How crucial is a particular employee to the business’s daily operations and future success?
 Early communication, coupled with reassurance, might be necessary if their sudden departure would significantly disrupt the business.

-- Trust Level: Do you have employees with a proven discretion and loyalty track record?
+- Trust Level: Do you have employees with a proven track record of discretion and loyalty?
 If so, you might consider confiding in them earlier, especially if their expertise is needed for due diligence.

 - Legal/Contractual Obligations: Are there any contractual obligations to inform employees in certain circumstances (e.g., union agreements)?